Ibn Hazm: Homosexuality

 Ibn Hazm clearly states that homosexual acts are a sin, since they are condemned in the Quran and the sunnah.
-However, his rejection of Qiyas prevents him from assimilating Liwat to Zina.
+However, his rejection of qiyas prevents him from associating liwat (sodomy) with zina.
 The punishment prescribed by him is therefore not that which is incurred by zina (stoning or intensive flogging), but a maximum of ten lashes and imprisonment with the aim of bringing about the reformation of the sinner.
-Ibn Hazm rejects those reports and traditions which proclaim that Homosexuality is worse than Zina, including certain traditions from the canonical collections.
+Ibn Hazm rejects those reports and traditions which proclaim that homosexuality is worse than zina, including certain traditions from the canonical collections.
 Nevertheless, for both acts will be a punishment of up to ten lashes.

 Most Hanafis hold the same view, but suggesting no physical punishment at all, leaving the choice to the judge's discretion.
 Abu Hanifa refused to recognize the analogy between sodomy and zina.
 The Hanafi scholar Abu Bakr Al-Jassas (d.
 981 AD/370 AH) argued that the two hadiths on killing homosexuals "are not reliable by any means and no legal punishment can be prescribed based on them".